 Integration of Didier – M&P Energietechnik as Paul Wurth Refractory & Engineering GmbH, specialised in hot blast stove technology and refractory & lining concepts.

 Take-over of the blast furnace, coke making and direct reduction activities from SMS Demag S.p.A. and integration of the staff into the newly created Paul Wurth Italia S.p.A.

 Paul Wurth S.A. takes a stake in CTI Systems, a leading provider of intralogistics solutions for heavy loads.
-In 2013, the company becomes a 100% daughter of the Paul Wurth group.
+In 2013, the company becomes a wholly-owned subsidiary of the Paul Wurth group.